Kaia Kanepi reaches Citi Open final, seeking 1st title in 9 years

-WASHINGTON – Kaia Kanepi moved within one victory of her first title in nine years, overwhelming Daria Saville 6-3, 6-1 at the Citi Open on Saturday.
+WASHINGTON – Kaia Kanepi moved within one victory of her first title in nine years, overwhelming Daria Saville 6-3, 6-1 at the Citi Open.

 Kanepi, a 37-year-old from Estonia, won the last of her four WTA titles in 2013 in Brussels.
 But she has enjoyed a resurgence this year, reaching the quarterfinals of the Australian Open, and credits smart scheduling for her continued good form.